Why Do Wimbledon Players Wear All White?

 The all-white clothing rule isn't the only piece of baggage that accompanies Wimbledon's long history.
 It's the only Grand Slam tournament that's still played on a grass court, and the only one that schedules a day off on the middle Sunday of the tournament.

 However, the club is not immune to change.
-In 2003 a long-standing tradition of requiring players to bow or curtsey to the Royal Box on the Centre Court was discontinued by the Duke of Kent (who also happens to be The All England Club's president) who deemed it anachronistic—though the requirement does stand if the Queen or Prince of Wales is in attendance—and in 2007 the prizes for the men's and women's tournaments were made equal.
+In 2003 a long-standing tradition of requiring players to bow or curtsey to the Royal Box on the Centre Court was discontinued by Prince Edward, Duke of Kent (who also happens to be The All England Club's president, while Kate Middleton, Duchess of Cambridge, serves as the club's patron) who deemed it anachronistic—though the requirement does stand if the Queen or Prince of Wales is in attendance—and in 2007 the prizes for the men's and women's tournaments were made equal (thanks in part to some powerful statements on the matter from Venus Williams).
 The all-white clothing rule may be annoying for players, but at least the club has shown it can change with the times in the areas where it really matters.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.